perforce/helix-authentication-service/README.md

 ## Certificates

 For development we use self-signed certificates, and use the service certificate to sign the client signing request to produce a client certificate.
-In parctice, both the service and client would use proper certificates and utilize a trusted certificate authority.
+In practice, both the service and client would use proper certificates and utilize a trusted certificate authority.